bxdoan/bxdoan/README.md

 <div align="center">

-> When you give up, that’s when the game ends.
+> If you don’t share someone’s pain, you can never understand them.

-> — Mitsuyoshi Anzai —
+> — Nagato —

 </div>